Fraud Blocker

-Nestled between Asia and the Middle East, Qatar is a true crossroads where civilizations have crossed and mixed for centuries.
+Nestled between Asia and the Middle East, Qatar is a true crossroads where civilisations have crossed and mixed for centuries.
 A true emblem of this cultural melting pot, the Katara Cultural Village – located on the east coast of the country, between West Bay and The Pearl – embodies all the richness of Qatari history.
-With its cobbled souk-like streets, its Greco-Roman amphitheater, its mosques, and its many artistic venues, the Katara Cultural Village is a must for your next trip to Qatar, whether for a 2-day stopover in Doha alone, or a longer stay with family.
+With its cobbled souk-like streets, its Greco-Roman amphitheatre, its mosques, and its many artistic venues, the Katara Cultural Village is a must for your next trip to Qatar, whether for a 2-day stopover in Doha alone or a longer stay with family.

 What is the Katara Cultural Village?